We all know a gardener or backyard farmer in our lives.

 8. Galvanized Seed Saver Kit – This deluxe kit contains everything you need to save and store a tidy collection of seeds.

 You get a sturdy galvanized steel bin with five compartments, glassine envelopes to keep seeds dry, and cardstock dividers to organize things at a glance.
 There’s also a mini seed saver kit for new or younger gardeners.

 If you’re the type to misplace your tools in the garden, or always wish you had a few things handy when you’re out watering or harvesting, this storage caddy helps you keep the most useful items close by.
-I have a couple of these hanging on my raised beds on opposite ends of the garden, and I’m seriously thinking of getting a third.
+I have mine hanging on my raised beds on opposite ends of the garden, and I’m seriously thinking of getting a third.
 It’s that useful!

 10. Walnut Handle Scissors – Scissors are my #1 gardening tool above pruners and clippers.
 Why?
 Because they’re small, easy to clean, and easy to tote around.